 - Remove the nuts from the wok and place on an oven tray lined with greaseproof paper and allow to cool.

-- Serve with some Tsingtao beer!
+- Serve with some Vietnamese beer!

 Nutrition